-Nearly everyone with Alzheimer’s disease has the same symptoms -- memory loss, confusion, trouble with once-familiar tasks, and making decisions.
-Though the effects of the disease are similar, there are three different types.
+Nearly everyone with Alzheimer’s disease will eventually have the same symptoms -- memory loss, confusion, trouble with once-familiar tasks, and making decisions.
+Though the effects of the disease are similar, there are two main types.

 Early-onset Alzheimer's.
 This type happens to people who are younger than age 65.
 Often, they’re in their 40s or 50s when they’re diagnosed with the disease.
-It’s rare -- less than 10% of all people with Alzheimer's have early-onset.
-People with Down syndrome have a higher risk for it, since they tend to age faster.
+It’s rare -- up to 5% of all people with Alzheimer's have early-onset.
+People with Down syndrome have a higher risk for it.

 Scientists have found a few ways in which early-onset Alzheimer’s is different from other types of the disease.
 People who have it tend to have more of the brain changes that are linked with Alzheimer’s.
 The early-onset form also appears to be linked with a defect in a specific part of a person’s DNA: chromosome 14.
 A form of muscle twitching and spasm, called myoclonus, is also more common in early-onset Alzheimer's.